Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Results

 \subsubsection{Category A vs. Classical PB Pulses}

 Aside from the initiation point differences (in-cloud vs. tower tip) mentioned in Section~\ref{sec:companal}, the initial symmetry between upward and downward negative leaders readily explains the observed similarities between the pulses associated with their initial breakdown and propagation.
 These further suggest that the difference in conditions, specifically the availability of free charges in upward lightning due to the presence of a conducting ground and tower, as opposed to initiation within the thundercloud for downward lightning, may not play as important a role as one might expect, at least during the Breakdown phase.
+Note that the absence of the ``initial E-change (IEC)'' observed by \cite{marshall_electromagnetic_2014} is to be expected here, as the IEC dampens with distance, such that it is effectively flat at 15~km.